joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/31/dining/dijon-chicken-tomatoes-and-scallions.html

 **How Should You Use A.I.
 Ethically?**\
-`The response to Pope Leo’s encyclical was intense, which I read as an acute hunger for moral direction.
-But what direction did people receive?`\
+`The response to Pope Leo’s encyclical on A.I. was intense, a sign of an acute hunger for moral direction.`\
 https://www.nytimes.com/2026/05/31/briefing/pope-leo-encyclical-ai-ethics.html

 **The Barriers to Building More Housing**\